 Songs included Space Seed Ripening, Ear We Go Again and Boogie Alpha V. The bonus track was a spoken-word version of the Australian traditional Botany Bay.

-As a totally clichéd Melbourne coffee snob, I got pretty pissed off when, during Oprah Winfrey’s visit to Australia in 2010, TV presenter Carrie Bickmore, in a thoroughly-shameless display, announced to Oprah and the world that when hip Australians want to meet up for coffee, they pop down to McDonald’s.
+As a totally clichéd Melbourne coffee snob, I got pretty pissed off when Oprah Winfrey’s visit to Australia in 2010 featured the pronouncement that when hip Australians want to meet up for coffee, they pop down to McDonald’s.

 This proclamation was made in Sydney.
 Had she said it in Melbourne, she’d have been met with a pretty violent round of scoffing and under-the-breath muttering as we tightened our black free-trade scarves and resumed reading our Nietzsche biography.
 Ah, Melbourne.
 The city that, according to a study from a few years ago that I vaguely remember but can’t be bothered researching for verification, was found to be the best place to get a coffee outside of Italy.
 (Thanks, in no small part, to our large Italian population.
 Grazie, guys!)

 If there’s one thing we in Melbourne do, much to the eternal chagrin of the rest of the country thanks to the unerring sense of superiority with which we do it, it’s proper coffee.
 No McDonald’s drinkers are we.

 This was one of the things that was going through my head as I drove away from my beloved Melbourne this Saturday past, recalling futile attempts during previous Sydney trips to find a good coffee in what will, for the next six months, be my home town.
 The trek I’d taken with two friends to find a decent café in Sydney’s CBD the year previous was now taught in schools alongside the Burke and Wills expedition for students who thought the Burke and Wills story ‘wasn’t depressing enough’.